ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.linktap/README.md

 ## Changelog

+### 0.2.0
+* (Smart-Gang) Changed types of state 'signal' to number and of button 'StartEcoInstantMode' to boolean.

 ### 0.1.9
 * (Smart-Gang) Community suggestion: The trigger data points (buttons) now have the status set to false by default.